 Merriam Webster’s official definitions of a porte cochere are as follows:

-1. a passageway through a building or screen wall designed to let vehicles pass from the street to an interior courtyard
+- A passageway through a building or screen wall is designed to let vehicles pass from the street to an interior courtyard.

-2. a roofed structure extending from the entrance of a building over an adjacent driveway and sheltering those getting in or out of vehicles
+- A roofed structure extending from the entrance of a building over an adjacent driveway and sheltering those getting in or out of vehicles.

 Some famous porte-cochères can be seen at Buckingham Palace in England, The White House in Washington D.C., The Lyndhurst Castle in New York, and the Governor General’s entrance at the East Block of Canada’s Parliament buildings.
 (Geranium.com, 2014)